Reform sets out windfall tax on renewables in bid to undo Net Zero

 Operating a windfall tax on renewables would help to make bills cheaper, Mr Tice also claimed.

-“If we do what we say, we recover give or take £10 million a year.
+“If we do what we say, we recover give or take £10 billion a year.
 That’s about three to £350 per household per year,” he said.

+Sam Hall, director of the Conservative Environment Network (CEN), claimed Reform’s “statist plan to put new taxes and red tape on British energy would cause household bills to skyrocket and pull the rug on energy firms”.

+The CEN chief, which seeks to influence the Tories on green policy, added: “We should be unleashing homegrown energy that can make us more energy secure and self-reliant, not blocking new supply and decimating investor confidence.”